eric-chou/letterboxd_svd/README.md

-# letterboxd_svd
+# Info

-A test algorithm trained on my own Letterboxd logs &amp; ratings to give film title recommendations
+Training and deploying an algorithm (via AzureML) on my own Letterboxd logs &amp; ratings to give film title recommendations